veraLin1211/password-validation-service/README.md

 ### Branches
 - Main: The password validation service, use `./mvnw publish` to publish as a jar file.
-- Demo: Demo web application using the service.
+- Demo: Demo web application using the password validation service.

 ### Language & Framework
 ```